Scientist

 The UC Davis Environmental Health Sciences Center (EHSC) invites applications for seed funding for feasibility or new interdisciplinary collaborations with strong potential to lead to a funded submission for a National Institute of Environmental Health Sciences (NIEHS) or another grant award.

+Seed awards are intended to support activities that are ready to commence upon disbursement of funds, one to two weeks following submission.
 Seed awards are supported by the EHSC Exposure Core and Integrated Health Sciences Facility Core.
 Learn more about EHSC's core resources.

 What should I focus on?